vitringr/vault/nodes/Cartesian Coordinate System.md

 # Cartesian Coordinate System

-Coordinate system that specifies each point uniquely in a plane by a pair of numerical coordinates.
+Coordinate system that specifies each point uniquely in a plane by a set of numerical coordinates.

 ---

+**Coordinates**: The coordinates are the components of a [[Vector]] from the origin to the point.

 **Axes**: The coordinate lines.
 The axes are generally _x_ (horizontal) and _y_ (vertical).